albertz/commandergenius/readme.txt

 Quick guide to debug native code
 ================================

-The debugging of multi-threaded apps is not supported with NDK r4 or r4b, you'll need NDK r5b and Android 2.3 emulator or device.
+The debugging of multi-threaded apps is not supported with NDK r4 or r4b, you'll need NDK r5c and Android 2.3 emulator or device.
-To debug your application add tag 'android:debuggable="true"' to 'application' element in AndroidManifest.xml, recmpile and reinstall your app, go to "project" dir and launch command
+To debug your application go to "project" dir and launch command
 	ndk-gdb --verbose --start --force then if it fails enter command
 	target remote:5039
 You can also debug by adding extensive logs to your app:
 	__android_log_print(ANDROID_LOG_INFO, "My App", "We somehow reached execution point #224");
 and then watching "adb logcat" output.
-You may wish to uncomment line
-#define printf __SDL_android_printf
-inside file project/jni/SDL-1.3/include/SDL_android_printf.h - this will make printf() to output to logcat, however it will trigger lot of warnings in system headers, so it's disabled by default.

 If your application crashed, you should use following steps: